microsoft/sqlworkshops-sql2022workshop/sql2022workshop/05_DataVirt/readme.md

-# Demos for data virtualization for s3 and SQL Server 2022
+# Exercises for data virtualization and object storage for s3 and SQL Server 2022

-This is a demonstration of data virtualization in SQL Server 2022 using the new REST API "connector" for S3 object storage for parquet files and delta tables.
+This is a set of exercises for data virtualization in SQL Server 2022 using the new REST API "connector" for S3 object storage for parquet files and delta tables.
+In addition there is an exercise to see the new BACKUP/RESTORE capabilities for s3 storage.

-## Demos
+1. Using parquet with S3

-Demos are contained in the following folders.
+Exercises to access parquet files with S3 object storage.

-**delta**
+2. Using delta tables with S3

-Demonstrate data virtualization for S3 and delta tables.
+Exercises to access delta tables with S3 object storage.

-**parquet**
+3. Using S3 object storage for backup and restore

-Demonstrate data virtualization for S3 and parquet files.
+Exercises to backup and restore databases with S3 object storage.